glorg/PyMySQLHPS/README.md

 ## How this tool works

 The tool has two components:
 * daemon (pymysqlhps.py) part that should run in the background.
-It will connect to MySQL, take processlist snapshots in certain periods and save them into configured directory
+It will connect to MySQL, take processlist snapshots in certain periods and save them into configured directory.
+On startup it writes snapshots to the directory set in settings.py file and also appends file named sqlprocesses.briefs.log containing statistics.
 At the moment script can;t daemonize and rotate snapshots itself yet, so you have to start it in, for example, screen.
 * viewer part (pyhpsviewer.py, that is in fact curses interface) for browsing processlist snapshots.
 One can start viewer with _./pyhpsviewer.py_ command and browse processlists.
 You can also point specific moment you want to see in the form of